-This menu allows you to enable or disable call reject for all numbers or just the numbers on the Call Reject List.
+This menu allows you to turn On or Off Call Reject for all numbers or the numbers in the Call Reject List.

-Call Reject On/Off: Allows you to activate or deactivate Call Reject.
+- ➤ Call Reject On/Off: This feature allows you to choose whether to reject incoming calls or calls from specific phone numbers.
 When the Reject All Calls option is set, all incoming calls are routed directly to Voicemail.
-Reject on List allows you to enable Call Reject for the numbers saved on your Call Reject List (Menu #.4.7.2). ➤ Call Reject List: Configures conditional call reject mode.
-After tapping [New], you can add to the call reject list by selecting [Contact List] or [New Number].
-When you add a number to the list, you can add the number by entering it directly or by searching for the number in the Contact List.
+Reject on List allows you to enable Call Reject for the numbers saved on your Call Reject List. - ➤ Call Reject List: Allows you to view a list of the numbers you wish to reject and add new numbers to the list.
+You have the option of choosing numbers from your Contacts List or new numbers